How to Increase in Knitting by Janice Jones |Updated 08-25-2023

-New stitches are created in knitting when you use one of many different increase methods.
+Knitting creates new stitches when you use one of many different increase methods.
 Increasing and decreasing are necessary for shaping knitted fabric, such as widening a sleeve or forming necklines.
 Increases and decreases, however, are not entirely evident for the beginner knitter.

 It can be done in a few different ways.
-Depending on your purpose for increasing, some of the increases will slant towards the left, others will slant to the right, and still, others will not slant at all.
+Depending on your purpose for increasing, some of the increases will slant towards the left (left-leaning increase), others will slant to the right (right-leaning increase) and still, others will not slant at all.

-Some increases are almost invisible, where others are meant to add a decorative touch.
+Some increases are almost invisible, whereas others are meant to add a decorative touch.
 Most increases used in garments are worked on the right side, and there is a good reason for this.

-Second, it's just easier to see the finished look on the right side.
+Second, seeing the finished look on the right side is easier.
 Do follow the pattern's recommendations, though, as the designer may have a reason for deviating from the norm.

 Usually, the pattern will give you directions as to where and when to place on increases.
 If it does not, the rule of thumb is to never place increases in the first or last stitch of the row.